Brihadaranyaka Upanishad: Brahman and Atman

+Enumeration of the gods (3.9)

+In the dialogue between Yājñavalkya and Vidagdha Śākalya (3.9.1), the Upanishad enumerates the gods as "three hundred and three, and three thousand and three", before progressively reducing them to thirty‑three, six, three, two, one‑and‑a‑half, and finally one.

 Karma

-One of the earliest formulation of the Karma doctrine occurs in the Bṛhadāraṇyaka which states:
+One of the earliest formulation of the Karma doctrine occurs in the Brihadaranyaka which states:

 'He's made of this.
 He's made of that.'
 What a man turns out to be depends on how he acts and on how he conducts himself.
 If his actions are good, he will turn into something good.
 If his actions are bad, he will turn into something bad.
 A man turns into something good by good action and into something bad by bad action.
 And so people say: 'A person here consists simply of desire.'
 A man resolves in accordance with his desire, acts in accordance with his resolve, and turns out to be in accordance with his action.